read. publish. teach. edit.

 I hit the jackpot on the morning of my tenth Christmas, I remember it like it was yesterday.
 Tiptoeing across the abbreviated L from my bedroom to the entrance of the living room, I spied it.
 A box.
 Huge.
 Sparkly.
 Adorned with a matte red bow twisted to the side just so, as if to mask its own excitement at the grand unwrap.
-My ten-year-old self giggly because I knew, even before I opened it, that Mom had gotten me what I’d always wanted.
+My ten-year-old self giggly because I knew, even before I opened it, that Mom had bought me what I’d always wanted.

 A Brother.